KEEPING A FRESHWATER AQUARIUM

 Decorations – these are necessary to give your fish a place to retreat and swim around.
-Just as you would be uncomfortable in a room without furniture, your fish need their decorations for security!
-Live, silk or plastic plants, artificial decorations and aquarium safe rocks enhance the beauty of your freshwater aquarium.
+Just as you would be uncomfortable in a room without furniture, your fish need their decorations for security.
+Live, silk or plastic plants, driftwood, artificial decorations and aquarium safe rocks enhance the beauty of your freshwater aquarium.
 The general rule is to create one hiding spot per fish.

 Water Conditioner – This removes the chlorine and neutralizes heavy metals in the water.
-Many also have a natural additive that replaces “slime” lost by stressed out fish!
+Many also have a natural additive that replaces “slime” lost by stressed out fish.

 Algae Scraper – This removes unwanted algae growth that may appear on your ornaments and tank glass.

-A Book About Fish and Maintaining an Aquarium – Petland has a good selection of aquarium books to choose from.
+A Book About Fish and Maintaining an Aquarium – Petland has a good selection of aquarium books and magazines to choose from.
 They are interesting to read and you can use them as a reference guide for years to come!